Maharashtrian cuisine: Regular meals and staple dishes

 Since they occupy a vast area with distinct geographical differences and food availability, the Marathi people from different regions have produced a diverse cuisine.
 The diversity extends to the family level because each family uses its own unique combination of spices and ingredients.
 The majority of Maharashtrians are not averse to eating meat, fish and eggs, but the staple diet for most people is mostly lacto-vegetarian.
 Many communities such as the brahmins and varkari sect members only follow the lacto-vegetarian diet.

 The traditional staple food on Desh (the Deccan Plateau) is usually bhakri, spiced cooked vegetables, dal and rice.
+Bhakri is a flatbread made from sorghum (jowar) or bajri.
 However, North Maharashtrians and urbanites prefer roti or chapati, which is a plain bread made with wheat.

 In the coastal Konkan region, rice is the traditional staple food.
 Wet coconut and coconut milk are used in many dishes.
 Marathi communities indigenous to Mumbai and North Konkan have their own distinct cuisine.
 In South Konkan, near Malvan, another independent cuisine developed called Malvani cuisine, which is predominantly non-vegetarian.
 Kombdi vade, fish preparations and baked preparations are more popular there.

 In the Vidarbha region, little coconut is used in daily preparations but dry coconut and peanuts are used in dishes such as spicy savjis, as well as in mutton and chicken dishes.

 Maharashtrian lacto-vegetarian dishes are based on five main classes of ingredients that include grains, legumes, vegetables, dairy products and spices.